stylescape/stylescape/README.md

 ## A powerful design framework for concise and high-quality web development

-Stylescape is a modular, scalable, and customizable design framework written in SCSS and TypeScript, aimed to bridge the gap between visual design and code.
-It provides a robust toolkit for creating elegant and consistent web experiences quickly and efficiently.
+Stylescape is a modular, scalable, and customizable design framework dedicated to streamlining style and layout design for both web and print media.
+Written in SCSS and TypeScript, it aimes to bridge the gap between visual design and code.
+Whether you’re a designer or developer, Stylescape provides a robust toolkit that empowers you to create harmonious, scalable, and accessible designs efficiently.

 ---